Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Building a Battery.md

 ### **Hazard**: Sharp plates/nails/forks

-**Description**: Could hurt people/cause cuts
+**Description**: Could hurt people/cause cuts - also a risk of infection.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Monitor kids when they are using metals, and make sure metals are not too sharp
+**Mitigation**: Monitor kids when they are using metals (and take over yourself if kids are not old enough to handle safely), and make sure metals are not too sharp.
+Clean metals before use to remove any surface bacteria.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4